isomerpages/gb-assist/pages/solutionrepo/solution1522.md

 ---
-title: SGDATAPOS Version 5.1 - Package (Basic With Hardware)
+title: Highnix ERP Plus 2 Version 4-3-30 - Standard Package 2 - (Up to 3 concurrent users)
-permalink: /productivity-solutions-grant/solutionrepo/solution1507
+permalink: /productivity-solutions-grant/solutionrepo/solution1522
 ---

 #### Description

-SGDATAPOS is designed with simplest interface, yet powerful functions to ease operations.
-Backed with cloud back office, POS configuration such as menu, inventory or promotions & real time sales report are accessible everywhere with internet connection.
-SGDATAPOS is easily integrate to our other add-on modules such as CRM, e-commerce, kitchen display system & mobile ordering system.
-Alternatively, SGDATAPOS can integrate with third party system such as e-commerce, accounting software, ERP.
+Highnix is a Singapore based ERP software developer with numerous man-years of accumulated professional and software experience.
+It developed cloud based, enterprise grade ERP systems since 2010.
+Highnix EPR systems are listed on both IRAS and IMDA websites for its compliant with IRAS E-Tax guides and a Peppol Ready Solution provider.
+Highnix ERP has APIs which allow integration of third party applications.
+It will save tremendous amount of cost in digital transformation for business.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_SGDataHub_Annex_3_CR_wef_29_October_2020_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Highnix_20200493_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria